 To maximize your household water use efficiency, it is recommended that you retrofit your faucet aerators to lower flow, use 1.5 gallon per minute showerheads, and replace older toilets with high-efficiency toilets (rebates up to $200).
 The District provides free low-flow aerators, but they are also available at your local hardware store.

 - Water your lawns early, before sunrise or after sunset.
 This maximizes water absorption into the soil and minimizes evaporation loss.

 - Water your lawn only when needed.
 Most plants do not need to be watered every day & excess watering not only wastes water, but can harm plants.

 - Make sure your sprinklers are leak-proof and not aimed on sidewalks, streets or driveways.

 - Landscape with Mediterranean-climate or plants that do not require much water.

-- Set mower blades 4" and keep them sharp.
+- Set mower blades to 4" high and keep them sharp.

 - Use a trigger or automatic shut-off nozzle on your hose.

 - Suspend your irrigation after each rain event (installation of a rain shutoff switch could earn you a rebate)